 College students prove to be more stressed

 Studies show that college can be an extremely stressful time for young adults.
 Research shows that it is important for students to learn to manage their stress effectively because it could have a detrimental effect on their health and performance during college.
+Many of them buy cbd edibles online as they’re great for relieving the classic symptoms of stress, but they’re only recommended for those over the age of 18.

 According to BestColleges.com, surveys that were conducted by Kansas State University reported that students are experiencing higher levels of stress than “students in previous decades, and the numbers keep getting higher.”
 Also, research shows that “suicide rates amongst college-aged students are three times higher than they were in 1950.”